❌ TOXIC — Do Not Feed — Xylitol

 ✅ Reality: Toxicity is determined by biochemistry, not familiarity.
 The thiosulfates in onion/garlic damage red blood cells equally regardless of breed or prior exposure.
 Xylitol contains compounds that dogs cannot metabolise safely — this is a physiological fact, not a cultural one.
 This is one of the most dangerous myths in Indian dog care.

-"When Indian pet parents ask me about xylitol, the most important thing I tell them is to focus on preparation and quantity, not just safety classification.
+"With xylitol, the factors that matter most are preparation and quantity — not just the safety rating.
 The label points the way, but portion and frequency are what truly decide the outcome.
 Let the katori amounts here be your opening guide, adjusted to your dog's response."

 Sources & References